 The company emphasized that the PD-8 is a completely domestic development that uses new materials and advanced technologies.

 Russian alloys for PD-8 were developed by a team of authors, which included employees of UEC-Saturn and VIAM.
-In the future, these developments can be used in the development of new gas turbine engines.
+In the future, these developments can be used in the development of new models of gas turbine engines.

 The working and nozzle blades of the low and high pressure turbines of the PD-8 are made of the latest domestic heat-resistant alloys.
 Thanks to this, the blades are able to withstand particularly high loads, which made it possible to implement the advanced characteristics incorporated by the designers into the new aircraft engine.